Anatomiclab/GastroFLOW/README.md

 Heatmap.png: *.png* file containing the heatmap of the WSI image from yellow to black. **(Yellow color indicates relative high density of carcinoma cell, while black color indicates relative low density of carcinoma cell.)**

-### Generation of computer-aided diagnosis (CAD) with contour for highlighting carcinoma regions
+### Generation of computer-aided diagnosis with contour for highlighting carcinoma regions

 Step 1.
 Run the script `Contour_Line\ContourLineOverlay.py`.